Rickshawkaran: Accolades

-At the 19th National Film Awards, Ramachandran won the National Film Award for Best Actor for his role, the first South Indian actor to do so.
-Critics promptly said that the award was inspired by the DMK, with Blitz alleging that Ramachandran paid ₹40000 for the award, a story that was carried by Dina Thanthi with gutso.
+At the 19th National Film Awards, Ramachandran won the National Film Award for Best Actor in a Leading Role for his role, the first South Indian actor to do so.
+Critics accused the victory of being orchestrated by the DMK, with Blitz alleging that Ramachandran paid ₹40000 for the award, a story that was backed by Dina Thanthi.
 Ramachandran retorted, "At no time, have I run seeking position, title and fame.
 I have the belief that they should come looking for you."
-He initially considered returning the award, on account of being criticised for allegedly using political influence to his advantage, but relented when the committee explained its reasons for awarding him.
-Politician M. Karunanidhi said that Ramachandran was "fully deserving of the award".
+Ashis Barman wrote in the magazine Link, "both the film [Rickshawkaran] and Ramachandran's acting in it were atrocious."
+Ramachandran considered returning the award following accusations of using political influence to his advantage, but relented when the committee explained its reasons for awarding him.
+Politician M. Karunanidhi said Ramachandran was "fully deserving of the award".